flightaware/mongotcl/README.md

 Set what fields are returned.  fieldList is a list of field names with 1 or 0.
 1 says to include the field, 0 says to exclude it.
 The fieldList is sticky for future queries.
 This may change.
 See http://docs.mongodb.org/manual/tutorial/project-fields-from-query-results/ for how the 1/0 thing works.

+Search
+---

+* $mongo search ?-namespace namespace? ?-fields fieldList? ?-array arrayName? ?-typearray typeArrayName? ?-list listVar? ?-offset offset? ?-limit limit?

+Create a cursor against the specified namespace.

+* If -fields is present, fieldList is a list of fieldNames.
+Fields returned are restricted to the named fields.
+If a field name starts with a dash it indicates that that field is to be explicitly suppressed.

+* If -array is present, arrayName is the name of an array set in the caller's context containing elements for the fields of each row returned.

+* If -typearray is present it's the name of an array set in the caller's context containing elements for the field names of each row returned with the values being the bson data type.

+* If -list is present, the name of a variable that will receive the bson list.

+* If -offset is present, the first offset rows of the result are skipped.

+* If -limit is present it specifies the maximum number of rows that can be returned.

 Example